bosukeme/terms_policy/README.md

-# my test
+# Terms - Policy
-just a simple repo
+just a simple templated Terms and Policy document needed for the Twitter Dev account